Cascade Forest Conservancy

 $12,500 Goal

-We do this work so our region is one where native life–flora, fauna, microbes, the entire biota–thrive in diverse forest and aquatic ecosystems.
-We strive for a region resilient to the effects of climate change–one that is sustainably managed and supports the economies of flourishing rural communities through recreation, tourism, and competent caring use, so that it may continue to inspire and nourish for centuries to come.
-Through all our initiatives, we seek strategies that are creative, interdisciplinary, and look at issues from multiple perspectives.
-For example, our team is fighting potential drilling in the Green River Valley both by pursuing legal remedies and by engaging in a grassroots mineral withdrawal campaign.
-That campaign includes community members, business leaders, and Tribal representatives in awareness-building events and advocacy.
-To maximize forest health, we both advocate to minimize harmful extraction and actively restore areas that have already been degraded.
+Our projects and strategies are designed to ensure that our region is one where native life–flora, fauna, microbes, the entire biota–thrive in diverse forest and aquatic ecosystems.
+We strive for a region resilient to the effects of climate change – one that is sustainably managed and supports the economies of flourishing rural communities through recreation, tourism, and competent caring use, so that it may continue to inspire and nourish for centuries to come.

 Organization Data